modelica/www.modelica.org/content/events/asian2024/_index.md

 Please see the [call for papers](call2024) for details about paper submissions, and the calls for [industrial user presentations](call2024), tutorials, and vendor presentations.
 Please look at the [author instructions](authors) before submitting.
 The submission deadlines are as follows:

-- May 1, 2024 Submission of full papers
+- August 1, 2024 Submission of full papers
-- June 1, 2024 Submission of extended abstracts for presentation-only contributions, [workshops and tutorials](https://docs.google.com/forms/d/e/1FAIpQLScsRLAe-YwK7yAQoW6B5KQQ87M_SU4dgj6eKnvpjG3h53HMGw/viewform)
+-	September 1, 2024 Submission of extended abstracts for presentation-only contributions, workshops and tutorials
-- August 1, 2022 Notification of acceptance for papers and presentations
+-	October 1, 2024 Notification of acceptance for papers and presentations
-- August 30th, 2022 Submission of final papers and one-page abstracts
+-	October 30th, 2024 Submission of final papers and one-page abstracts
-- October 7th, 2022 Submission of final presentations
+-	November 25th, 2024 Submission of final presentations

 ## Sponsorship opportunities

-The American Modelica conference will be your opportunity to meet your customers again in a personal setting, at a great location.
+The Asian Modelica conference will be your opportunity to meet your customers again in a personal setting, at a great location.
 Please stay tuned for details about our sponsorship opportunities, we will post them here in the near future.
 Note that all sponsors will have the opportunity to exhibit at the conference, and that we don't offer a separate way to exhibit at the conference.

 ## Organization and Contact

-The conference is organized by NAMUG in cooperation with the [Modelica Association](/).
+The conference is organized by [iVH](http://www.ivh.co.kr/) in cooperation with the [Modelica Association](https://modelica.org/association/).

-**For general questions, please send an email to:** **[modelicaNA2024@groups.liu.se](mailto:modelicaNA2024@groups.liu.se)**
+**For general questions, please send an email to:** **[ivh@ivh.co.kr](mailto:ivh@ivh.co.kr)**

 ### Conference Board

-  -  **Conference Co-Chair** Dr. Michael Tiller, Juliahub
+Research Fellow YongHa Han, HMC, Korea
+Dr. Daeoh Kang, iVH, Korea
-  -  **Conference Co-Chair** Dr. Hubertus Tummescheit, Modelon
+Dr. Rui Gao, Modelon K.K., Japan
-  -  **Local Co-Chair** Prof. George Bollas, University of Connecticut
-  -  **Program Chair** Prof. Luigi Vanfretti, Rensselaer Polytechnic Insitute
-  -  **Program Chair** Dr. Michael Wetter,Lawrence Berkeley National Laboratory
-  -  **Conference Excecutive Coordinator** Dr. Christopher Laughman, Mitsubishi Electric Research Laboratories
-  -  Behnam Afsharpoya, Dassault Systemes
+Dr. Beomsub Kim, HyunDai AutoEver
+Professor Hwang Sung-Ho, SungkyunGwan University, Korea Professor Woongchul Choi, Kookmin University, Korea